10 Magical Spots for Celebrating Christmas in Europe in 2024

 There is truly something special about spending Christmas in Tallinn, Estonia.

-The capital city is known for its Medieval architecture and Old Town and it turns into one of the coziest and dreamiest places in Europe in winter and is definitely worth a trip.
+The capital city is known for its Medieval architecture and Old Town, which turns into one of the coziest and dreamiest places in Europe in winter and is definitely worth a trip.

-One of the perks of visiting Tallinn in winter and at Christmas is that you will get to experience traditional food, warm cafes, and an adventure that truly is Estonian.
+One of the perks of visiting Tallinn in winter and at Christmas is that you can experience traditional food, warm cafes, and an adventure that truly is Estonian.

 The city is cold during December and the tourists are not out in droves like they are during the summer months, allowing you to stroll around the city more peacefully.